harshajavvaji/ATM_Simulation_Project/README.md

 # ATM_Simulation_Project

-This is a simple ATM simulation project developed in Python that allows users to perform various banking operations through a command-line interface.
+This is a ATM simulation project developed in Python that allows users to perform various banking operations through a command-line interface.
 The project utilizes Python's asynchronous capabilities to handle multiple users concurrently and perform tasks like checking balance, withdrawing money, transferring money, and viewing mini statements.

 # Features
 - Load cash into the ATM with different denominations (2000, 500, 100).